dbohdan/pago/README.md

 - age identities
 - SSH private keys

-The file with the identities is encrypted with a password, also using age.
+The identities file is encrypted with a password, also using age.

 pago implements an agent like [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) or [gpg-agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
-The agent caches the identities.
-This means you don't have to enter the master password again during a session. pago starts the agent the first time you enter the master password.
+The agent caches the identities, eliminating the need to re-enter the master password during a session. pago starts the agent automatically the first time you enter the master password.
-You can also start and stop the agent manually.
+You can also start and stop it manually.

 The pago password store format is compatible with [passage](https://github.com/FiloSottile/passage).
 It has the following differences:

 - The pago directory is located at `$XDG_DATA_HOME/pago/`, while passage uses `~/.passage/`
-- passage supports an encrypted or an unencrypted identities file; pago only supports encrypted
+- passage supports both encrypted and unencrypted identities; pago supports only encrypted

 ## Threat model

-An attacker who gets ahold of your pago directory but not the master password should be unable to access the passwords stored in pago except by [brute-forcing](https://en.wikipedia.org/wiki/Brute-force_attack) the master password.
+An attacker who obtains your pago directory but not the master password should be unable to access the stored passwords except by [brute-forcing](https://en.wikipedia.org/wiki/Brute-force_attack) the master password.

 ## Motivation and alternatives

 My primary password manager is [KeePassXC](https://github.com/keepassxreboot/keepassxc).
 I use a secondary password manager to access a subset of secrets in cron jobs and scripts and on headless remote systems.

-I used [`pass`](https://www.passwordstore.org/) for this for a time.
+I used [`pass`](https://www.passwordstore.org/) for this purpose for some time.
-While I liked the design of `pass` and found it pleasant to use, I didn't like setting up GPG on a new system.
+While I appreciated the design of `pass` and found it pleasant to use, I did not like setting up GPG on a new system.
-I went looking for a `pass` replacement based on age because I had replaced GPG with age for encrypting files.
+I searched for a `pass` replacement based on age because I had already replaced GPG with age for encrypting files.
-The following is the late-2024 shortlist of password managers I compiled before I decided to work on pago.
+The following is a late-2024 shortlist of password managers I compiled before deciding to develop pago.
-It includes explanations for why I didn't adopt them.
+It includes explanations for why I did not adopt them.

 First, I needed the identities encrypted at rest and usable without reentering the password.
-This ruled out [passage](https://github.com/FiloSottile/passage), which had no agent, and [pa](https://github.com/biox/pa), which didn't support encryption for the identities file.
+This ruled out [passage](https://github.com/FiloSottile/passage), which had no agent, and [pa](https://github.com/biox/pa), which did not support encryption for the identities file.
-[kbs2](https://github.com/woodruffw/kbs2) didn't integrate with Git.
+[kbs2](https://github.com/woodruffw/kbs2) did not integrate with Git.
-[seniorpw](https://gitlab.com/retirement-home/seniorpw) matched all of my criteria and was the closest to `pass`.
+[seniorpw](https://gitlab.com/retirement-home/seniorpw) met all my criteria and was the closest to `pass`.
-It is what I would most likely be using if I didn't decide to develop my own.
+It is what I would most likely be using if I had not decided to develop pago.
 The [`-k`/`--key` feature](https://gitlab.com/retirement-home/seniorpw#editshowmoveremove-a-password) in seniorpw later inspired [TOML entries](#toml-entries) and the approach to [TOTP](#totp).

 All of the above password managers are worth your attention.
-For more options, see ["Awesome age"](https://github.com/FiloSottile/awesome-age).
+For additional options, see ["Awesome age"](https://github.com/FiloSottile/awesome-age).

 ## History